Póvoa de Lanhoso

-Póvoa de Lanhoso (/pt/), officially Póvoa de Lanhoso Town (Vila da Póvoa de Lanhoso), is a town and municipality in the district of Braga in northern Portugal.
+Póvoa de Lanhoso (/pt/), officially Town of Póvoa de Lanhoso (Vila da Póvoa de Lanhoso), is a town and municipality in the district of Braga in northern Portugal.
 The population in 2011 was 21,886, in an area of 134.65 km².

 The present Mayor is Avelino Silva, elected by the Social Democratic Party.
 The municipal holiday is March 19.

 Economy

 Agriculture, forestry and tourism are important economic activities in the municipality.
 Light industry is present too.
 Prozis, a multinational sports nutrition company headquartered in Esposende, has a major industrial plant in Póvoa de Lanhoso.

 Parishes

 The municipality is subdivided into the following 22 parishes: